The context for credit risk analysis

-- Loan pricing is another important reason for performing credit analysis.
-Based on the creditworthiness (credit profile) of a loan applicant, the lender decides the interest rate that should be charged, and the maximum credit limit.
-This is known as pricing a loan.
+- Loan pricing and structuring.
+Based on the creditworthiness (credit profile) of a loan applicant, the lender decides the interest rate that should be charged, the maximum credit limit and the requisite security and documentation required to secure the loan.

 - Increasing competition.
 Before mid 1980’s, banks were the most significant source of financing for businesses.
 Today, for the right businesses, access to capital, is not a big issue and banks are not the only source of financing.
 Even though today US businesses rely more on commercial lending and debt as a source of external funds, banking industry has actually lost market share in the last two decades.
 Public markets & non-traditional lenders such as mutual funds and insurance companies have been very aggressive in capturing business in the commercial lending area.
 Since credit analysis plays such an important part in pricing a loan – a declined or lost customer due to a mispriced loan is equivalent to throwing good business away.

 - Capital position.
 When banks write off (charge off) large non-performing loans, their capital position weakens and their ability to generate new loans diminishes.
 Over the last two decades the financial services industry in general and banking in particular have gone through some truly traumatic shifts.
 One important result has been the negative impact on the capitalization of an average bank and its ability to compete.

 - Regulatory factors.
 There are two important trends on the regulatory front.
 The first is the increasing emphasis on preventive measures, compliance, risk measurement and management, best practices and adequate reserves by industry regulators.
 This has a direct impact on the cost of doing business, especially in a competitive environment.
 Second, Bankruptcy and case law is more protective of companies in trouble, and businesses are more aggressive in seeking bankruptcy protection.